-Onychoteuthis banksii
+Onychoteuthis banksii complex

-ML=2.31+32.75LRL; ln M= -0.04+2.80lnLRL (n=10 for ML and M, using total weight of preserved specimens) (Lu & Ickeringill 2002)
+ML=2.31+32.75LRL; In M= -0.04+2.80InLRL (n=10 for ML and M, using total weight of preserved specimens) (Lu & Ickeringill 2002)

-Other very rare species that might occur are Onychoteuthis sp.
-C (Imber), and Onychoteuthis sp.
-B (Imber) (Imber 1992), which is probably the subsequently described Notonykia africanae (Nesis et al. 1998).
-Most recently, another species of the genus Kondakovia has been described, Kondakovia nigmatullini (Laptikhovsky et al. 2008).
+Other very rare species that might occur are Walvisteuthis rancureli, and Notonykia africanae.
+Most recently, another species of the genus Moroteuthopsis has been described, Moroteuthopsis nigmatullini, which is a junior synonym of M. longimana.
+(Laptikhovsky et al. 2008).

-The Antarctic/sub-Antarctic circumpolar squid K. longimana is commonly found in the diet of albatrosses, penguins, bottlenose and sperm whales, and sleeper sharks (Clarke 1980; Brown & Klages 1987; Clarke & Goodall 1994; Cherel & Klages 1998; Green & Burton 1998; Cherel & Weimerskirch 1999; Arata & Xavier, 2003; Xavier, 2003a,b,c; Arata et al. 2004; Cherel & Duhamel 2004;).
-This species is also widely present in other Antarctic predators (Table 1), although it is relevant to re-assess possible mis-identifications with K. nigmatullini.
-The Antarctic circumpolar squid M. knipovitchi is common in the diet of sperm whales and grey-headed, black-browed and wandering albatrosses in some years (Clarke 1980; Cherel & Klages 1998; Xavier et al. 2003a).
-The sub-Antarctic circumpolar squid M. ingens is common in the diet of king penguins, wandering and royal albatrosses, pilot whales and the southern opah (Clarke & Goodall 1994; Cherel et al. 1996; Cherel & Klages 1998; Cherel & Weimerskirch 1999; Jackson et al. 2000), whereas the warm-water circumpolar species M. robsoni and O. banksii are generally not very common in predator diets.
-Finally, the poorly known Moroteuthis sp.
+The Antarctic/sub-Antarctic circumpolar squid M. longimana is commonly found in the diet of albatrosses, penguins, bottlenose and sperm whales, and sleeper sharks (Clarke 1980; Brown & Klages 1987; Clarke & Goodall 1994; Cherel & Klages 1998; Green & Burton 1998; Cherel & Weimerskirch 1999; Arata & Xavier, 2003; Xavier, 2003a,b,c; Arata et al. 2004; Cherel & Duhamel 2004;).
+The Antarctic circumpolar squid F. knipovitchi is common in the diet of sperm whales and grey-headed, black-browed and wandering albatrosses in some years (Clarke 1980; Cherel & Klages 1998; Xavier et al. 2003a).
+The sub-Antarctic circumpolar squid M. ingens is common in the diet of king penguins, wandering and royal albatrosses, pilot whales and the southern opah (Clarke & Goodall 1994; Cherel et al. 1996; Cherel & Klages 1998; Cherel & Weimerskirch 1999; Jackson et al. 2000), whereas the warm-water circumpolar species O. robsoni and O. banksii complex are generally not very common in predator diets.
+Finally, the poorly known Moroteuthopsis sp.
 B (Imber) is a regular prey of Patagonian toothfish and king penguins in the southern Indian Ocean (Cherel et al. 2004, unpublished data).

-Practical procedures to differentiate the lower beaks of these species:
+Practical procedures to differentiate the lower beaks of this species:

-K. longimana beaks are usually big, with a large rostrum and jaw angle step well defined.
-It also has a hood shorter than the crest that flares up from line of crest, long jaw edge, with distinct jaw angle, whereas M. knipovitchi has a hood that curves to follow line of crest, shorter jaw edge, and less distinct curved jaw angle when viewed from the side.
+M. longimana beaks are usually big, with a large rostrum and jaw angle step well defined.
+It also has a hood shorter than the crest that flares up from line of crest, long jaw edge, with distinct jaw angle, whereas F. knipovitchi has a hood that curves to follow line of crest, shorter jaw edge, and less distinct curved jaw angle when viewed from the side.
 Hood length equal to (or slightly shorter than) crest length.
-K. nigmatullini has been described based on two immature specimens, whose beaks are small making comparisons with large beaks of K. longimana difficult.
-The lower beaks of K. nigmatullini have a well-developed ridge along the entire length and remaining distinct to posterior margin of lateral wall (Laptikhovsky et al. 2008) whereas K. longimana has a fold on the lateral wall of their lower beaks.
-However, from the photos of the lower beak of K. nigmatullini (Laptikhovsky et al. 2008) the ridge on the lateral wall is not apparent, and therefore more individuals, and beaks, from this newly described species are needed.
-M. knipovitchi can be also confused with M. robsoni, but the latter has very long wings and hood doesn't curve following the line of the crest (i.e. fairly straight) and it reaches larger size.
+F. knipovitchi can be also confused with O. robsoni, but the latter has very long wings and hood doesn't curve following the line of the crest (i.e. fairly straight) and it reaches larger size.
 M. ingens can be easily identified by having a concave shape and a curved ridge on the lateral wall (it becomes a fin close to the hood) in adults.
-Sexual dimorphism in the beaks of M. ingens has been recently described when they reach a large size (Bolstad 2006).
+Sexual dimorphism in the beaks of M. ingens has been described when they reach a large size (Bolstad 2006).
 The beaks of M. sp.
-B (Imber) darken at a smaller size, its ridge is straight and asperous (in comparison with M. ingens), with a coarse texture, that runs to the middle of posterior edge and extend much further than the hood in adults (unlike M. ingens and O. banksii).
+B (Imber) darken at a smaller size, its ridge is straight and asperous (in comparison with M. ingens), with a coarse texture, that runs to the middle of posterior edge and extend much further than the hood in adults (unlike M. ingens and O. banksii complex).
 Drawings of beaks of this species appear in Cherel et al. (2004).
-O. banksii is a small species and therefore wings are already darkened at < 3 mm LRL, the lower beak has a very strong ridge all along the lateral wall.
-For juvenile squid, K. longimana and M. ingens have a long and narrow dark jaw, whereas M. knipovitchi and M. robsoni have a wide and broader dark jaw.
+O. banksii complex is a small species and therefore wings are already darkened at < 3 mm LRL, the lower beak has a very strong ridge all along the lateral wall.
+For juvenile squid, M. longimana and M. ingens have a long and narrow dark jaw, whereas F. knipovitchi and O. robsoni have a wide and broader dark jaw.

-FAMILY PHOLIDOTEUTHIDAE Figure 22 | pages 72 & 101
+FAMILY PHOLIDOTEUTHIDAE Figure 22 | pages 74 & 102